 How did this happen?
 I think there is only one explanation for it.
 We trusted each other.
 Where there was a job to be done, a part to play, an idea needed, we allowed people to step into the space, built on the idea and carried it through.
 There was no time for debate, assessing each others’ skills, trying out theories, disagreeing.
 We believed in each other enough for us to take the main ideas forward from start to finish.
 Most of the tracks were recorded with everyone involved playing/singing at the same time.
 None of this “one at a time” nonsense, we had no time for it.
 In the can, all of us doing our bit, listening, building, playing off each other.
 I’m not sure I have ever known teamwork quite like it.

 Next time I work with a team I am going to have a go at forgetting the Stages of Development model and go with something rather simpler.
 Trust each other.
 See what happens.

-If you would like to hear more of the album we recorded: “The disappearing face of the Orang-Utan?” you can hear it at Ilike.com.
+If you would like to hear more of the album we recorded: “The disappearing face of the Orang-Utan?” you can google it.
 CD design by our amazing new guitarist, singer and designer, Stuart Roper.